Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 ### Data
 * Figure out how we parse UI data from file
     * hoist out pretty much every data to a file :)
+* add x and y acceleration to entitydata

 ### UI
 * Layout